bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-5.md

 From glancing at this data set, it might be hard to imagine how this data might become a map.
 It's the job of a **cartographer** to visualize spatial data and design maps.
 Humans determine not only which observations are collected and how they are recorded, but also how we see that information.

-You will notice in the two maps above, that the different shapes that make up Boston are shaded according to WiFi access.
-This kind of map is referred to as a **choropleth map**: it pairs different shades of color with different statistics of the theme it's showing.
+You will notice in the two maps above that the different shapes that make up Boston are shaded according to WiFi access.
+This kind of map is referred to as a **choropleth map**.
+It pairs different shades of color with different statistics of the theme it's showing.

 The cartographer chose to set the bounds of data (i.e. "Up to 70%," "70 to 80%," and "over 80%") and chose the colors to visualize these different percentages.

 Establishing how to bucket, or group, the data into ranges and which colors to assign those ranges are key tasks when making a choropleth map.
 In the purple map, there are just three buckets, while in the red map, there are six.
 Can you think of reasons why cartographers might use more or fewer buckets?